 Early History of the Jollope family

 This web page shows only a small excerpt of our Jollope research.
-Another 293 words (21 lines of text) covering the years 1590, 1650, 1625, 1629, 1640, 1650 and 1619 are included under the topic Early Jollope History in all our PDF Extended History products and printed products wherever possible.
+Another 60 words (4 lines of text) covering the years 1590, 1650, 1625, 1629, 1640, 1650, 1619 and 1660 are included under the topic Early Jollope History in all our PDF Extended History products and printed products wherever possible.

 Jollope Spelling Variations

 Jollope has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Jollope have been found, including Gollop, Gallop, Gallup, Gollup and others.

 Early Notables of the Jollope family (pre 1700)

 Notables of the family at this time include George Gallop or Gollop (1590-1650), an English politician, Member of Parliament for Southampton (1625-1629) and (1640-1650).
 Son of Thomas Gallop, of Strode, Dorset, he was a wealthy merchant who acquired Southampton Castle in 1619.
 He built a windmill on the motte of the castle.
 Only...

-Migration of the Jollope family to Ireland
+Migration of the Jollope family

 In an attempt to escape the chaos experienced in England, many English families boarded overcrowded and diseased ships sailing for the shores of North America and other British colonies.
 Those families hardy enough, and lucky enough, to make the passage intact were rewarded with land and a social environment less prone to religious and political persecution.
 Many of these families became important contributors to the young colonies in which they settled.
 Early immigration and passenger lists have documented some of the first Jollopes to arrive on North American shores: Anne, Christobel, Humphrey and John Gallop who settled in Nantasket in 1630.